DataFire/Integrations/integrations/generated/google_compute/README.md

   * pathMatchers `array`: The list of named PathMatchers to use against the URL.
     * items [PathMatcher](#pathmatcher)
   * selfLink `string`: [Output Only] Server-defined URL for the resource.
-  * tests `array`: The list of expected URL mappings.
+  * tests `array`: The list of expected URL mapping tests.
 Request to update this UrlMap will succeed only if all of the test cases pass.
+You can specify a maximum of 100 tests per UrlMap.
     * items [UrlMapTest](#urlmaptest)

 ### UrlMapList